batatora/core-plans_km/scaffolding-node/doc/quickstart.md

 This should leave you with a `hab` program on your system with a generated origin key for signing built packages.

-## Create a Plan which uses the Ruby Scaffolding
+## Create a Plan which uses the Node Scaffolding

 Now, navigate to the directory at the root of your app and create a `habitat/` directory: